devang-raval/devang-raval/README.md

 ### Hi there, I'm Devang 👋

-## I'm a Freelancer, Student, and a Friend!!
+## I'm a student in mathematics and data science, as well as a freelancer!!

+# About me

+- Master Degree Student at University of L'Aquila in Mathematical Engineering and Applied Data Science
+- My main focus is Applied Data Science in Finance
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals: Publish my projects on Github
 - ⚡ Fun fact: I love to listen to music and play games